Direct Deposit Payments Made in Error

-When a state agency issues an erroneous direct deposit payment, and NACHA’s five banking-day period has expired for requesting an ACH reversal, there is no NACHA-sanctioned alternative for the Comptroller’s office to attempt to recover the funds.
-After the five (5) banking-day period for an ACH reversal has expired, resolution may only be achieved by direct communication between the payees and their financial institutions.
+When a paying agency issues an erroneous direct deposit payment, and the four banking-day reversal period set by the National Automated Clearing House Association (NACHA) has expired, there is no NACHA-approved alternative for the Comptroller’s office to attempt to recover the funds.
+When the reversal period has expired, resolution may only be achieved by direct communication with the payees to recover the funds.

-An attempt to recover the funds from the receiver’s account will result in the Receiving Depository Financial Institution (RDFI) requesting a Letter of Indemnification from the Originating Depository Financial Institution (ODFI).
+An attempt to recover the funds from the payee’s account after the allowed reversal period may result in the payee’s receiving depository financial institution (RDFI) requesting a letter of indemnification from the Comptroller’s originating depository financial institution (ODFI).

-State agencies, as well as the Comptroller’s office, are prohibited from providing Letters of Indemnification to the RDFIs or the state’s ODFI.
-This policy is in accordance with Attorney General Opinion MW-475 (1982) PDF, as well as Section 49, Article III of the Texas Constitution, which states in part, “No debt shall be created by or on behalf of the State.”
+State agencies, as well as the Comptroller’s office, are prohibited from providing LOIs to the RDFIs or the state’s ODFI.
+This policy conforms to attorney general opinion MW-475 (1982) PDF and the Texas Constitution, Article III, Section 49, which states that no debt may be created by or on behalf of the state.

-Violations of this policy will result in a notification to the agency’s chief fiscal officer and a post-audit finding.
-Any potential repercussions as a result of an unauthorized LOI are the sole responsibility of the agency that initiates the LOI.
+Violations of this policy will result in a notification from the Comptroller’s office to the agency’s chief fiscal officer and a post-audit finding.
+Any potential repercussions from an unauthorized LOI are the sole responsibility of the agency that initiates the LOI.